Chandrashekhara Kambara: Career

 After a brief stint in teaching in the University of Chicago, he taught in Bangalore University for over two decades and was a Fulbright scholar.

 He has been elected as the chairman of Sahitya Academy on 12 February 2018.

 He served as the chairman of National School of Drama Society, New Delhi from 1996 to 2000 and as the president of Karnataka Nataka Academy from 1980 to 1983.
 He started using north Karnataka dialect of Kannada in his poems and plays which is not very common in Kannada literature.

 Kambara is the founder vice-chancellor of the Kannada University at Hampi.
-His grand vision of Kannada literature and Karnataka culture is reflected in the way he showed commitment to build it.
-The architecture, the choice of the subjects that cover the diverse variety of culture and society of Karnataka, selection of place, faculty or academic activities, the scholars whom he drafted from different parts of the state and the Nadoja honorary award instead of the honorary doctorate which he introduced, show Kambara's native vision which was evolved in his literary works for decades.
+His vision of Kannada literature and Karnataka culture is reflected in the way he showed commitment to build it, such as the architecture, the choice of the subjects that cover the diverse variety of culture and society of Karnataka, selection of place, faculty or academic activities, the scholars whom he drafted from different parts of the state and the Nadoja honorary award instead of the honorary doctorate which he introduced.

 As the first vice-chancellor of the University, Kambara served two terms of three years each, during which he could shape it in a unique manner, compared to other traditional universities.
 All the constructions during his tenure as the vice-chancellor are on hillocks, with huge stone structures resembling the Vijayanagara period architecture.
 He also created a separate publication unit for publishing the results of research and project works going on in Kannada University.

 He is a strong supporter of imparting school education with Kannada language as the medium of instruction.
 His justification for this stance is that only mother tongue can provide an "experience," which is an integral part of learning and learning through any other language only gives people "information," which makes them less competent.
 This concurs with UNESCO's recommendation that "providing education in a child's mother tongue is a critical issue."